NativeScript/docs-v7/docs/app-and-screen-templates/creating-custom-templates.md

 - Consider using the [NativeScript core theme](https://github.com/NativeScript/theme) for styling your app template.

 - Consider using the following infrastructure to enable cross-platform SASS styling for your app template:
-**_app-variables.css** file in the app template's root folder should import the NativeScript core theme variables and any custom colors or theme variable overrides you might use:
+**_app-variables.css** file in the app template's root folder should import the NativeScript core theme variables, and any custom colors or theme variable overrides you might use:
 ```CSS
 /*
     Import the theme's variables.
 If you're using a color scheme